 - Learner reports tend to be used less than the other categories, so they may not be the best place to start your learning analytics journey.

 Up Next: Learner Categories

-Next week, we’ll dive deeper into the dimensions within the learner categories and explore how organizations report on the data about their learners.
+Next time, we’ll dive deeper into the dimensions within the learner categories and explore how organizations report on the data about their learners.
 Sign up for Watershed Insights so you don’t miss out!

 About the author

 As a co-author of xAPI, Andrew has been instrumental in revolutionizing the way we approach data-driven learning design.
 With his extensive background in instructional design and development, he’s an expert in crafting engaging learning experiences and a master at building robust learning platforms in both corporate and academic environments.
 Andrew’s journey began with a simple belief: learning should be meaningful, measurable, and, most importantly, enjoyable.
 This belief has led him to work with some of the industry’s most innovative organizations and thought leaders, helping them unlock the true potential of their learning strategies.
 Andrew has also shared his insights at conferences and workshops across the globe, empowering others to harness the power of data in their own learning initiatives.

 Subscribe to our blog